Want to know how to become an Apprentice?

 When becoming Apprentice, you can also access a lot more than just your Apprenticeship skills and knowledge.
 How do discounts on fashion and food outlets sound or saving 30% on adult rate travel card and bus pass season tickets sound?

 If you’re 18 or over, in the first 12 months of your Apprenticeship and live in a London borough you may be eligible for an Apprentice Oyster Photocard.

 *The apprenticeship must be SASE (Specification for Apprenticeship Standards in England) compliant or an approved Standard.
 It should be delivered by an approved further education college or training organisation and funded by the Education Skills Funding Agency

 You can apply for this through Transport for London: tfl.gov.uk

-For only £11 a month Apprentices can get a whole year of savings in a range of services.
+For only £11 per year, apprentices can get a whole year of savings in a range of services.
 Services range from travel to music to fitness and fashion.
 The goal is to save you money while you are learning once you have signed up to access a NUS Card.
 Click here to find out more information. www.ips-apprenticeships.co.uk/apprentices-entitled-nus-card-receive-discounts/

 Need more advice?

 Remember to visit our Become an Apprentice page to check out the apprenticeships we offer and to view some of the case studies of apprentices speaking about their experiences and journeys.

 If you would like more information, you can contact us on 01634 298808 or visit our Contact us page.